Spider-Man

 “With Great Power Comes Great Responsibility”

 I’ve never claimed to be objective in my movie reviews, but I’ll be as honest as I can here.
 Spider-Man (2002), directed by Sam Raimi and starring Tobey Maguire, James Franco, Willem Dafoe, and Kirsten Dunst, is my favorite movie of all time.
-There’s nothing quite like it.
-Even in today’s oversaturated superhero landscape, this film still feels as fresh as it did the first time I saw it as a kid.
-And yet, as much as it pains me to say, it isn’t perfect.

 (And somehow, Spider-Man 2 is even better.
 Spider-Man 3... well, it’s there.)